-Then, a first review of the dataset was conducted to remove all crimes that were not profit-driven ($N=38$).
-We also removed all events that did not directly involve a DeFi actor ($N=30$), such as ransomware on non-DeFi actors, or regular fiat currency thefts where assets were later laundered through DeFi services.
+The dataset was reviewed by all four authors in an independent session.
+In this session, open discussions led to removing certain types of crime events.
+For instance, all crimes that were not profit-driven ($N=38$) were removed.
+We also removed all events that did not directly involve a DeFi actor ($N=30$), such as regular fiat currency thefts where assets were later laundered through DeFi services.
 In addition, all events discussing vulnerability discoveries through security teams or bug bounty programs were excluded ($N=19$), along with all attempted attacks ($N=6$).
 Events from which we did not have enough information to understand the actor's involvement in the crime event were also dismissed ($N=15$).